luk3yx/miniirc_discord/README.md

 ### `PRIVMSG`

 `PRIVMSG` operates like you'd expect and IRC formatting codes are converted to markdown.
-You cannot, however, send messages to a channel before the bot has received a message from the channel.
+You can use the `+draft/reply` IRCv3 tag to reply to a message.

 ### `CTCP ACTION` (`irc.me()`)